 For more tips about how teens can be safe online see: Parent’s Guide to Protecting Kids Online

-Here’s a few ideas of how teens and kids can make money online.
+Here are a few ideas of how to make money online as a teen.
 The possibilities for online businesses often seem endless so this is by no means an exhaustive list.